elchininet/home-assistant-secret-taps/README.md

  You can configure a sequence of taps that will call the `toggle` service on that entity to show the header, then you can perform the changes that you want, and turn it off again using the same tap sequence.

-**Do you have the sidebar menu-button hidden to avoid someone else being able to open it and navigate to other dashboards?**
+**Do you want to hide the header in mobile but this impedes you to open the sidebar?**

 You can configure a secret sequence of taps that opens and closes the sidebar without interacting with any visible element.